 She won the Tony Award for Best Performance by a Leading Actress in a Play and the Drama Desk Award for Outstanding Actress in a Play for her role as Kate in a play "Broadway Bound" (1986) at Broadhurst Theatre.

-She was nominated for the Tony Award for Best Performance by a Featured Actress in a Play for her role as Mrs. Van Daan in a play "The Diary of Anne Frank" (1997) at Music Box Theatre.
+She was nominated for the Tony Awards for Best Performance by a Featured Actress in a Play for "Last of the Red Hot Lovers" (1970), as Elaine Navazio, at Eugene O'Neill Theatre, and "The Diary of Anne Frank" (1997) as Mrs. Van Daan, at Music Box Theatre.

-She was nominated for the Tony Award for Best Performance by a Leading Actress in a Play for her role as Marjorie in a play "The Tale of the Allergist's Wife" (2000) at Manhattan Theatre Club Stage I.
+She was nominated for the Tony Awards for Best Performance by a Leading Actress in a Play for "The Tale of the Allergist's Wife" (2000) as Marjorie, at Manhattan Theatre Club Stage I, "Collected Stories" (2010) as Ruth Steiner, at Samuel J Friedman Theatre, and "The Lyons" (2012) as Performer, at James Earl Jones Theatre.

 She won the Drama Desk Award for Outstanding Featured Actress in a Play for her role as Helene Nadler in a play "The New Century" (2008) at Mitzi E. Newhouse Theater.

-She was married to Kip Niven (1982-1992) and Ron Leibman (1969-1981).
+She was married to Kip Niven (1982-1992), Ron Leibman (1969-1981) and Steve Bakunas (2005-2024).